Table of Contents

 You can see a basic outline of the Graphite Architecture here:

 When trying to run Graphite at the production level, users tend to find the same problems over and over again.
 Dealing with cluster native storage, data redundancy, flexible data aggregations, dashboard sharing, and processing large quantities of data have all been issues with Graphite.
-Many people in our community find that Graphite is very easy to use until trying to deploy it at a larger scale.
+Many people in our community find that Graphite is very easy to use until they try to deploy it on a larger scale.
 This is where MetricFire's hosted Graphite can help.
 Book a demo if you want to find out how MetricFire can help with your Graphite monitoring.

-Prometheus is a newer tool that has a broader set of functionality built in, so Prometheus users don’t need to install various plugins or daemons to get the service up and running.
+Prometheus is a newer tool that has a broader set of functionality built-in, so Prometheus users don’t need to install various plugins or daemons to get the service up and running.
 In fact, Grafana is even included alongside Prometheus in the first install.

-Prometheus doesn’t require StatsD or collectd to push data to the server, instead Prometheus pulls data from the clients.
+Prometheus doesn’t require StatsD or collectd to push data to the server.
+Instead, Prometheus pulls data from the clients.
 This can cause some challenges, especially when the client doesn’t have data for Prometheus to pull.
 In situations where the client will always irregularly produce data points, it is still a good idea to use StatsD or collectd when monitoring with Prometheus.

 For more information about the structure of Prometheus, check out our article Prometheus Monitoring 101.
 This article outlines everything you need to know to get a basic understanding of Prometheus.

-Getting Prometheus to work with services such as Kubernetes and Docker is easier than with Graphite, especially because there is broad community support for Prometheus monitoring of Kubernetes and docker.
+Getting Prometheus to work with services such as Kubernetes and Docker is easier than with Graphite, especially because there is broad community support for Prometheus monitoring of Kubernetes and Docker.
 For more information in this area, check out our video tutorial on deploying Prometheus to Kubernetes.